 Similar to Selenium, Cypress also helps you automate on-screen actions on the browser.
 However, it takes a unique approach: Cypress runs tests directly within the browser, rather than remotely controlling it like Selenium.

 This translates to faster tests and more efficient execution since all interactions of Cypress scripts align with real-time events on the web.
-However, Selenium offers a grid that allows you to run tests in parallel, while Cypress requires a paid orchestrator in the cloud or with a third-party product.
+However, Selenium offers a grid for parallel execution, while Cypress requires a paid orchestrator or a third-party service.

 📚 Read More: 10 automated web testing best practices